dfherr/geminabox-release/README.md

 ### Troubleshooting

-If the rake tasks do not show check if you required "bundler/gem_tasks" anywhere before requiring geminabox-release.
+If the rake tasks do not show make sure you did not require "bundler/gem_tasks" anywhere (espacially before requiring geminabox-release).

 # LICENSE